WHY GO TO CUBA?

 Most surprising to me after a lot of time spent in Cuba, is how very proud the Cuban people are of their country.
 Some of that astonishment just comes from me being an American, and being sure that every Cuban would be unhappy with their country.
 I think I can say with an open mind that almost all Cubans are hoping for a better life economically.
 They don't want to work as hard for as little money as they receive, and they would like to have a greater availability of goods and services.
 Life in Cuba is hard.

 But if you end up having lengthy conversations with Cubans, most believe in the revolution.
 Fidel Castro and Che are almost universally loved in the country, and Cubans seem to believe in the ideals they have installed.
 I know this is a blanket statement, and not every Cuban is going to feel this way, but it certainly does seem a pervasive attitude.
-And for outsiders, seeing a society where people do not rely constantly on their cell phones and laptops, and who make much more of their social interactions with their friends and neighbors is very refreshing.
+And for outsiders, seeing a society where people make much more of their social interactions with their friends and neighbors is very refreshing.
+Cubans feel that they are all in the same situation, and seem to be very willing to help each other when they can.

 Besides Cuba being just plain interesting, it is beautiful.
 Most outsiders have seen the photos of Havana and of the old colonial buildings now in such decay.
 With the backdrop of vintage American cars on the streets, and the colors of the Caribbean, it is hard to stop taking photos in Havana.